-You will be taught by knowledgeable professors and lecturers, each of whom has extensive experience in both senior management and academia.
+You will be taught by professors and lecturers, each of whom has extensive experience in both senior management and academia.

-View profiles of the department teaching staff
+View profiles of the School's teaching staff

-Many MBA degrees offered elsewhere are principally formulaic how to courses.
+Many MBA degrees offered elsewhere are principally formulaic how-to courses.
 With us, however, we actively encourage students to fundamentally question generally-accepted management and leadership wisdom by drawing upon the full range of social scientific knowledge.
 Not only does this develop a more nuanced and sophisticated understanding of the complex nature of organisations and their functioning, but it develops the transferable skills of evaluation and analysis required of senior management.

 Students will be involved in live management issues through various projects and assessments, developing leadership and management skills, and undertaking both group-based and individual work.
-Students are also invited to guest lectures by practicing managers, each of whom has extensive experience in their particular field.
+Students are also invited to guest lectures by practising managers, each of whom has extensive experience in their particular field.